 - Weight makes moving difficult.

-What Is the Big Green Egg?
+Get the Big Green Egg at:

 Introduced in 1974, the Big Green Egg is America’s original ceramic grill for outdoor cooking enthusiasts.
 Its design is based on clay cookers from Japan called kamados, with thick glazed ceramic that insulates this outdoor oven from the elements and creates optimal conditions for cooking a variety of foods.